juxor/afaq/markdown/append32.md

 Camillo Berneri sums up the anarchist perspective clearly when he wrote:

-> _"The Marxists . . . foresee the natural disappearance of the State as a
+> _"The Marxists . . . foresee the natural disappearance of theState as a
 consequence of the destruction of classes by the means of 'the dictatorship of the proletariat,' that is to say State Socialism, whereas the Anarchists desire the destruction of the classes by means of a social revolution which